mde/ejs/README.md

 ## Includes

-Includes are relative to the template with the `include` statement.
+Includes are relative to the template with the `include` call.
 (This requires the 'filename' option.)
 For example if you have "./views/users.ejs" and "./views/user/show.ejs" you would use `<%- include('user/show'); %>`.